Samaritan's Purse: Ukraine aid

-The organization stepped efforts to aid Ukraine in the midst of the Russian-Ukrainian conflict in 2022.
 The organization donated various supplies especially for the youth in schools such as medication, food, supplies, blankets, tarps, and bags.
-The donations were made through various methods of transportation such as semi trucks being loaded with roughly 80,000 donation goods, being transferred at Piedmont Triad International Airport on the DC-8 airplane, and then being air lifted to Poland where the good are transported across the border to Ukraine.
+The donations were made through various methods of transportation such as semi trucks being loaded with roughly 80,000 donation goods, being transferred at Piedmont Triad International Airport on the DC-8 airplane, and then being air lifted to Poland where the goods are transported across the border to Ukraine.
 The organization accomplished its 30th airlift donation in the month of September having started in February, equating to roughly 4 airlifts per month.
 It is estimated that 5.5 million Ukrainians were aided due to the efforts with food, water, and supplies.
 Furthermore, the organization provided roughly 30 emergency field support hospitals in Lviv with the result of aiding nearly 18,000 patients.